 18. Try the food at TimeOut market

-This amazing food court project (also known as Mercado da Ribeira) has brought together some of the best food in Lisbon under one roof.
-It’s a busy place these days, but as a tourist, it lets you easily sample some of the local food from the many dozens of stalls.
+This amazing food court project (also known as Mercado da Ribeira) has brought together some of the best of Lisbon’s cuisine under one roof.
+It’s a busy place these days, but as a tourist, it lets you easily sample some of the Portuguese food from the many dozens of stalls.

 The concept for the market was originally developed in Portugal, which TimeOut has since exported to Miami, New York, and Boston.